FAQs - ACC Library Guest/Visitor Identification

 Answer:You cannot sign in, and therefore, cannot use the library on your visit to the campus.

-Answer:Examples include: Credit cards, bus passes, bills, receipts, mail, and other personal documents, other school or college ID cards with no photo, report cards, TexShare cards, photocopies of identification cards.
+Answer:Examples include: Credit cards, bus passes, bills, receipts, mail, and other personal documents, ID cards with no photo, report cards, TexShare cards, photocopies of identification cards.

 What if I just don't want to show you my ID?